tyfon7/UIFixes/README.md

-# UIFixes
+# UI Fixes

-Minor QOL fixes for SPTarkov
+Quality of life improvments and fixes for SPT

 Tarkov is full of annoyances but we can fix them!
 Sometimes.

 ✨ New in the latest version!

-## Inventory
+## Added features

+New UI features enabled by this mod

+-   ✨ Multiselect - select multiple items at once with shift-click or dragging a selection box
+    -   Move items around as a group, drop them into containers, place them in grids
+    -   Ctrl-click and Alt-click to quick move or equip them all.
+Compatible with Quick Move to Containers!
+    -   Context menu to insure all, equip all, unequip all, unload ammo from all
-- Swap items in place!
-Drag an item over another one and they'll swap positions if possible.
-Items that already have an interaction with each other (e.g. bullets and magazines) are unaffected.
+-   Swap items in place - drag one item over another to swap their locations!
+-   Flea market history - press the new back button to go back to the previous search
+-   Keybinds for most context menu actions

+## Improved features

+Existing SPT features made better

+#### Inventory

-- Rebind Home/End, PageUp/PageDown to work like they do in every other app ever released in the history of the world.
+-   Rebind Home/End, PageUp/PageDown to work like you would expect
 -   Customizable mouse scrolling speed
-- Fix item tooltips if your mouse goes through the Quest/FoundInRaid icon (great for MoreCheckmarks)
-- Allow found in raid money and ammo automatically stack with non-found-in-raid items (stops containers making extra stacks!). ✨ Top-up too!
+-   Allow found in raid money and ammo automatically stack with non-found-in-raid items
-- Option to synchronize stash scroll position everywhere your stash is visible
+-   Synchronize stash scroll position everywhere your stash is visible
+-   Insure and repair items directly from the context menu
+-   Load ammo via context menu _in raid_
+-   Load ammo preset will pull ammo from inventory, not just stash

+#### Inspect windows

+-   Show the total stats (including sub-mods) when inspecting mods (optional, toggleable _in_ the inspect pane with a new button)
+-   See stats change as you add/remove mods, with color-coded deltas
+-   Remember last window size when you change it, with restore button to resize to default
+-   Move left and move right buttons to quickly snap inspect windows to the left or right half of the screen, for easy comparisons. ✨ Now with keybinds
+-   Auto-expand descriptions when possible (great for showing extra text from mods like Item Info)
+-   Quickbinds will not be removed from items you keep when you die

-## Traders
+#### Traders

-- ✨ Autoswitch between buy and sell when you click trader items or control-click your own items
+-   Autoswitch between buy and sell when you click trader items or control-click your own items
-- ✨ Insure items directly from the context menu
-- ✨ Autoselect quest items when turning in
+-   Autoselect quest items when turning in
+-   Repair window remembers last used repairer, and actually updates the repair amount when you switch repairers

-## Flea market
+#### Flea market
-- Filter history remembers previous searches and filters, and adds a new BACK button to return to the previous results.

 -   Auto-expand categories when there's space to do so
-- ✨ Locked trader item tooltip reveals which specific quest will unlock it
+-   Locked trader item tooltip reveals which specific quest will unlock it
 -   Option to keep the Add Offer window open after placing your offer
-- Set prices in the Add Offer window by clicking the min/avg/max market prices
+-   Set prices in the Add Offer window by clicking the min/avg/max market prices (multiplies for bulk orders)
-- ✨ Autoselect Similar checkbox is remembered across sessions and application restarts
+-   Autoselect Similar checkbox is remembered across sessions and application restarts

-## Doors
-- Remove the unimplemented actions like "Bang & clear" that, lets face it, are never going to happen anyway.

-## Item bar
-- Fix the keybind for weapons always showing up as 1, 2, and 3.
-Now shows your actual keybind like every other slot.

-## Weapon presets/modding
+#### Weapon modding/presets

 -   Enable zooming with mousewheel
-- Skips needless unsaved changes warnings when navigating to another screen from a weapon preset (optional, defaults ON)
-- Skip all unsaved changes warnings when closing a weapon preset (optional, defaults OFF)
+-   Skip needless unsaved changes warnings when not actually closing the screen

-## Inspect windows
-- Show the total stats (including sub-mods) when inspecting mods (optional, toggleable *in* the inspect pane with a new button!)
-- See stats change as you add/remove mods, with color-coded deltas!
-- Remember last window size when you change it, with restore button to resize to default
-- Move left and move right buttons to quickly snap inspect windows to the left or right half of the screen, for easy comparisons. ✨ Now with keybinds
-- Auto-expand descriptions when possible (great for showing extra text from mods like Item Info)

-## Hideout
+#### Hideout

 -   Remember window state when you leave hideout without closing (e.g. when searching for a recipe item on flea)

-## Mail
+#### Mail

-- Skips "You can return to this later" warnings when not transferring all items (optional, defaults ON)
-- "Receive All" button no longer shows up when there is nothing to receive.
+-   The messages window stays open when you return from transfering items

-## Misc
+#### Misc

 -   Confirm dialogs with Return/Enter/Space instead of just Y
+-   Close modal dialogs by clicking outside of them
+-   Sensible autofocus of textboxes in various dialogs
 -   Many little UI tweaks to tighten up the graphics

-## More to come... ?
+## Fixes

+Fixing bugs that BSG won't or can't

+#### Inventory

+-   Fix item tooltips disapparing if your mouse goes through the Quest/FoundInRaid icon (great for MoreCheckmarks)
+-   Fix windows appearing partially offscreen

+#### In raid

+-   Remove the unimplemented door actions like "Bang & clear" that are never going to happen
+-   Fix the keybind for weapons always showing up as 1, 2, and 3.
+Now shows your actual keybind like every other slot
+-   Fix the quick item bar not respecting "Autohide" and "Never show" setting

+#### Mail

+-   Skips "You can return to this later" warnings when not transferring all items
+-   "Receive All" button no longer shows up when there is nothing to receive